-If you have a slight obsession for volcanos, or you’re looking for a more intimate volcano experience, you could also try hiking the Pacaya volcano, which sits at around 2550 meters above sea level, during sunset.
+If you have an obsession for volcanos, or you’re looking for a more intimate volcano experience, you could try hiking the Pacaya volcano, which sits at around 2550 meters above sea level, during sunset.

 You will also get to fully enjoy and appreciate the richness and the charm of the entire region.

 Definitely, something that you should look to come and try out if you are passionate about nature and fascinated by indigenous cultures.

 Things to do in Antigua

 So we have come to the end of this guide to Antigua, Guatemala.
 One of my favorite backpacking hubs in Central America.

 When you do any of the above ideas, you will get the chance to see what makes this special place so, well, special!

 Hungry for more Antigua inspiration?
 Check this article things to do in Guatemala out for more ideas on what to do in Guatemala.

 While there are many interesting places to go and see, the suggestions offer you some of the best things to do in Antigua.